Argyle and Campbell Street bicycle connections

 Why were these streets chosen for cycling infrastructure?

-Argyle and Campbell Streets are identified as part of the cycling network in the Greater Hobart Cycling Plan, a key output of the Hobart City Deal and the Greater Hobart Transport Vision.
+Argyle and Campbell Streets are identified as part of the cycling network in the Greater Hobart Cycling Plan.
+This was a key output of the Hobart City Deal and the Greater Hobart Transport Vision.

-In 2009 the City of Hobart installed bicycle lanes on Argyle Street and Campbell Street from Federal Street in North Hobart to Brisbane Street.
-Those lanes however just stopped at Brisbane Street, this project now begins the process of completing a missing link of these bicycle facilities to the Hobart waterfront, and the Intercity Cycleway.
+In 2009 the City of Hobart installed bicycle lanes on Argyle Street and Campbell Street, from Federal Street in North Hobart to Brisbane Street.
+This project now begins the process of completing a missing link of these bicycle facilities, to the Hobart waterfront and the Intercity Cycleway.

 Linking bicycle facilities to create a continuous network substantially increases the attractiveness of using a bicycle or micro-mobility device to move around.